Read our Complete Graduate Certificate Guide

 Graduate certificate programs are often offered at the post-bachelor's or post-master's level, or to those who are concurrently enrolled in a broader master's degree program.
 Graduate certificates in nursing are only offered at the post-master's level.

 One of the big draws of graduate certificate programs is that they are significantly more affordable than full degree programs.
-This is ideal for professionals who want to advance their education or break into a new area of their industry without investing the considerable amount of time and money necessary for a second master's degree or doctoral degree program.
+This is ideal for professionals who want to advance their education or break into a new area of their industry without investing the considerable amount of time and money necessary for an additional degree such as a master's or Ph.D.
+It's also a great option for those who are on the fence about a future advanced degree; many graduate certificate credits can be used toward a master's or doctorate degree down the line.

 In general, students can expect to pay between $5,000 and $10,000 total, or from $400 to $800 per credit.